badoo/pinba2/docs/index.md

 - if mysql/mariadb are built with debug enabled (or you're using debug packages) - build with \-\-enable-debug, or stuff will not work
 - make sure that you're building pinba with the same mysql/mariadb version that you're going to install built plugin into, or mysterious crashes might happen
+- MARIADB: you might need to change your `plugin_maturity` setting in my.cnf to `unknown` (should be possible to get rid of this requirement, please file an issue or send PR)

 Configuration
 =============